dx-ted-emea/nether/documentation/SDKs/unity/README.md

 ### Usage

 Generally, Nether access methods have the signature **NetherSDK.Instance.DoSomething(instanceForPutOrPost, callbackWithResultOrError)**.
+The callback has an instance of CallbackResponse<T> as argument which you can inspect to see the results of your Nether API call.
+Make sure you check the Status property to determine if the call was successful.

 #### Get Nether token